danielcolnaghi/TheMovie/README.md

 ```

 ## Layout

 I also uploaded in this repository a [Sketch](https://www.sketchapp.com) file with the initial idea about the app layout.

+## Contributors

+[Phelippe](https://github.com/phyll88) with your amazing knowledge with size class and constraints.

 ## Next Steps